 Derived from a technique engineered as early as 30000 B.C., needlepoint is a luxurious art form that has been passed down for millennia.
 Embroidery has since been used as a way to tell history, celebrate creativity, adorn and revitalize clothing, demonstrate activism, project status and most importantly, communicate love.

 Today, needlepoint empowers people of all artistic levels to be creative on the go, stitch handmade gifts and most importantly, unplug, all while relieving some stress!

-Whether you are a beginner, an enthusiast or have been meaning to pick it back up, I hope my collection inspires you to turn your lengthy layovers and treasured stories into lasting heirlooms.
+Whether you are a beginner, an enthusiast or have been meaning to pick it back up, I hope my collection inspires you to turn your lengthy travel layovers, in-between moments and treasured stories into lasting heirlooms.

 Thorn Alexander's contemporary needlepoint designs tell colorful stories of an ancient technique with a modern twist.
-Each canvas is hand stitch-painted so you can meditatively stitch the map of your life everywhere you go.
+Each canvas is thoughtfully designed so you can meditatively stitch the map of your life everywhere you go.

 Word on the street

 These modern makers are diving into canvases with contemporary style, quips, colors, and creativity, grabbing moments of zen sewing a Warhol-esque image of Tupac or a Bowie-inspired belt, reviving a threatened art through a new lens and adding some humor, leaving everyone in stitches.

 P. Pelligrini, Needlepointer

 Call it a girl crush - stitch crush - stalking - whatever you want - but I love this site - and I love your work. thats all. just wanted to tell you.

 Mary De Souza, Needlepoint Shop Owner